 Among Dunhill’s great clients was Sir Winston Churchill.
 He was a great cigar smoker and enthusiast for Dunhill aquarium lighters.

 Chartwell is home to Churchill’s rare large Dunhill aquarium box with intaglio panels painted in vibrant colours NT1101753.
 By repute, he even gave aquarium lighters as gifts including to Liaquat Ali Khan, the first Prime Minister of Pakistan.
-Although this is not recorded in the National archives as an official gift, it may well have been a personal one.
+Although this is not recorded in the National archives as an official gift, it was a personal one.

 Lucite was developed in World War II and used by the American and Royal airforce as an alternative to glass.
 Lucite would not shatter when under fire and was thus in high demand for airplane windshields, bomber noses, and submarine periscopes among other uses.
 Following the war, the lucite stock that remained found its way into artists studios, designers workshops and Jewellery makers.